AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 >[!NOTE]
 >
->You can open an AEM Screens player using the AEM Screens app you downloaded or using the web browser.
+>You can open an AEM Screens Player using the AEM Screens app you downloaded or using the web browser.

 #### Step 2: Registering a Device on Author {#step-registering-a-device-on-author}